 The Performance Assessment System Report aggregates the scores of all the assessed Entities to give the overall national performance level.
-As explained in Section 3.4.2.1, the Performance Assessment System has four (4) categories and the findings are presented under those headings.
-Chart 1 is a graphical presentation of the National scores for 2021 achieved for each of the four categories under the Performance Assessment System set against those for 2020.
-The Chart shows that, in 2021, there was a decline in all the four categories compared to 2020 indicating that overall progress was not made in the conduct of public procurement in Ghana.
-The scores for each of the scores of their respective sub-categories as the Report looks at the National performance into greater detail.
+As explained in Section 3.4.2.1, the Performance Assessment System has four (4) categories, and the findings are presented under those headings.
+Chart 1 is a graphical presentation of the national scores for 2022 for each of the four categories under the Performance Assessment System set against those for 2021.
+The Chart shows that in 2022, there was an improvement in all the four categories compared to 2021.
+The scores for each of the categories are discussed under the respective headings in the ensuing sections alongside the scores of their respective sub-categories as the report looks at the national performance in greater detail.